apache/maven-scm/src/site/markdown/guide/index.md

 ## [How to use Maven SCM in my application?](./usage.html)

-This [document](./usage.html) describe API usage for a SCM client.
+This [document](./usage.html) describes API usage for a SCM client.

 ## [How to write a new SCM provider?](./new_provider.html)

-This [document](./new_provider.html) describe step by step the implementation of a new SCM provider.
+This [document](./new_provider.html) describse step by step the implementation of a new SCM provider.